BretFisher/super-linter-workflow/README.md

 [My video walkthrough of this repository](https://youtu.be/aXZgQM8DqXg)

-## Features of this Super-Linter example
+## Features of this custom Super-Linter example

-- All the features of Super-Linter in a Workflow
+- All the features of [Super-Linter](https://github.com/marketplace/actions/super-linter) in a *Reusable* Workflow
+- Bonus: Optionally turn off non-DevOps linters (CSS, JS, HTML, etc.) when you want to ignore code (in my case it's to ignore sample code I stick in DevOps projects)
-- Bonus: Added Job steps to correctly determine which branch to diff files with
+- Bonus: I added Job steps to correctly determine which branch to diff files with (in the case of having multiple release branches)
 - Bonus: Lints only changed files on a PR, but lints all files on merge to main (or any release) branch

 ## How to reuse this example as a *Reusable* Workflow